QED-DeveloperPortal/qed-developer-portal-public/_posts/2023/2023-03-31-How to the test accessibility of website.md

 * **NVDA (NonVisual Desktop Access)**: A free screen reader for Windows that can be used to test web pages for accessibility from the perspective of users with visual impairments.

-* **Color Contrast Analyzers**: Tools such as Contrast Checker, Color Contrast Analyzer, or WebAIM's Color Contrast Checker help assess the contrast ratio between foreground and background colors for better readability.
+* **Color contrast analysers**: Tools such as Contrast Checker, Color Contrast Analyzer, or WebAIM's Color Contrast Checker help assess the contrast ratio between foreground and background colors for better readability.

 While these tools can be helpful, manual testing and user feedback are also crucial for comprehensive accessibility testing.